tekuma/dev-artist-portal/README.md

-Given the server completes all jobs, an image can be requested from anywhere with just its artwork uid and artist uid via `https://storage.googleapis.com/dev-art-uploads/portal/${ <artist uid here> }/thumb512/${<artworkUID>}`
+Given the server completes all jobs, an image can be requested from anywhere with just its artwork uid and artist uid via `https://storage.googleapis.com/dev-art-uploads/portal/${ <artist uid here> }/thumb512/${<artworkUID>}` But, not all instances of cloudinary and its 'thumbnail' method have been removed.

 ## Good Tabs to have open:
 - https://console.firebase.google.com/project/project-7614141605200030275/database/data